 - Once this is done there is no going back.
 The data is gone.

 Because WhatsApp is so popular, you might not want to go for the nuclear option.
 If you use WhatsApp a lot, deleting it might not be a good idea, maybe just switching to a more secure option is better.
 If you want to try out life without WhatsApp try this approach:

 - Run the backup process to the cloud of your OS to keep everything you have now.

 - Delete the app by holding down on the app icon until the “X” appears in the upper right hand corner of each app.

 - When you want your data back you can restore it and get everything that was backed up.

 The problem with this, of course, is your data is still on WhatsApp’s servers.
-This is a huge risk, especially since they store this data in plain text, for very minimal gain.
+This is a huge risk, especially since they store this data in plain text.
 It’s much better to back things up yourself, put them where you know they’re secure (such as an air-gapped storage device).
 If you still want to delete WhatsApp, and to it completely, here’s how to do it.

 How to delete WhatsApp on iOS